electricimp/Twilio/README.md

 ## Constructor: Twilio(*AccountSID, AuthToken, TwilioNumber*) ##

-To create a new Twilio object, pass in your Account SID, Auth Token and Twilio Phone Number to the constructor:
+To create a new Twilio object, pass in your Account SID, Auth Token and Twilio Phone Number to the constructor.

 ```squirrel
 twilio <- Twilio(TWILIO_SID, TWILIO_AUTH, TWILIO_NUM);